bvaughn/react-window-infinite-loader/README.md

   loadNextPage,
   sort,
 }) {
-  // we create a reference for the InfiniteLoader const listRef = useRef(null);
+  // We create a reference for the InfiniteLoader const listRef = useRef(null);

   useEffect(() => {